'Breathing New Life Into Computers!'

 Today, the world is being threatened by ‘cyber terrorists’ who are able to infiltrate a system and gain access to your personal information using invasive software.
 Malware is any invasion of unwanted software both malicious (viruses) and non-malicious to your system which results in performance loss; data loss; program modification and/or deterioration; security breach and hardware destruction.
 The ‘cyber terrorists’ have now emerged with targeted destructive malware threats.
 These threats are very damaging and becoming more and more a challenge to capture and eliminate from all types of computer systems.
 These threats are not only affecting your standard personal computer or business computer but have spewed to other systems which utilize the internet including: smart phones, GPS’s, vehicle on-line systems, medical devices, you name it, they are at great risk!

-In the April 16, 2013 issue of The Economist, China is recognized as a major source of invasive malware.
+In recent issues of The Economist, China is recognized as a major source of invasive malware.
 The article makes a bold accusation that these hackers are "state sponsored"!
 In other words, the Chinese government is fully aware and supportive of their hackers.
 However, while China is the major source today, such threats are also being generated by Russia, Brazil, Korea, etc. and even America.

 So what can you do?
 Become a defensive user rather than a passive user.
 All forms of technology have inherent forms of risk and danger.
 The World Wide Web is an information highway where data flows at the speed of light.
 Consequently it is inherently a source of high risk.
 It is of paramount importance that each of us become more responsible users and that as parents educate our children and as managers train our employees and so on down the line on how to responsibly and defensively use technological devices.